shanebreckon/dogparksnz/TROUBLESHOOTING.md

 - Ensure the startup command is correct
 - Check for any missing dependencies

+#### Issue: ZIP Deploy fails with "Deployment Failed" message
+**Solution:**
+- Simplify your deployment configuration by removing complex files like `.deployment` and `web.config`
+- Use a minimal `startup.txt` file with just the essential commands
+- Ensure all files have proper line endings (LF instead of CRLF)
+- Check Azure App Service logs for specific error messages
+- Try deploying via Git instead of ZIP if problems persist
+- Verify your Azure App Service plan supports Python applications

 ## Windsurf and Cascade Issues

 ### Windsurf IDE Problems